hombit/freddi/Readme.md

 (which is proportional to the ratio of the radiation and gas pressures) by the option `--windXi` and the Compoton temperature T_IC
 (which determines the hardness of the irradiating spectrum and the size of the region where the wind operates) by the option `--windTic`.

+### Companion star irradiation

+We use a simple model of irradiated star to simulate periodic variability and X-ray thermalization by a companion's photosphere.
+Our model assumes that the companion star's shape corresponds to equipotential surface which size is set by `--rochelobefill` option, unity means that star fills its Roche lobe, any smaller value decreases star's polar radius correspondingly.
+Technically, star's surface is built from `20 * 4^starlod` triangles, use `--starlod` to set level of detail, `--starlod=3` should give few percent precision.
+Every triangle has black-body spectrum with bolometric luminosity given by a sum of star's own luminosity (set by `--Topt`) and irradiation flux multiplied by unity minus albedo (set by `--staralbedo`).

+Please note that the model is limited and doesn't implement limb darking or eclipsing.

 ## Development guide

 ### Source code and tests